MicrosoftDocs/powerapps-docs/powerapps-docs/maker/model-driven-apps/add-move-or-delete-fields-on-form.md

 ## Column events

-Event handlers for model-driven app forms can be configured for a column.
+The **Events** tab is where event handlers for model-driven app forms can be configured for a column.
 An event handler consists of a reference to a JavaScript web resource and a function defined within that web resource that will execute when the event occurs, such as when the value for the column changes.
 More information: [Configure model-driven app form event handlers](configure-event-handlers-legacy.md)

 ## Move columns on a form
 You can move a column on a form using drag and drop or cut and paste actions.